mantreshkhurana/mantreshkhurana/README.md

 <br>

-> Note: You will be able to see my contributions since 2016 but my account was created in 2022 "How is that possible?", this happened because I contributed with the same username and email in multiple private repositories in different organizations and repositories since 2016 but to start a new journey I wanted to start fresh so I deleted my old account and created this new account which contains all my contributions from 2016.
+> Note: You may have noticed that my contributions date back to 2016, despite my account being created in 2022.
+This is because I have used the same username and email in various private repositories for different organizations since 2016.
+However, to start a new journey, I deleted my old account and created a new one that encompasses all my contributions from 2016.

 </details>